-A staggering 25% of the homeless population are youth who have exited foster care.
-At age 18 (or 21), foster youth are forced to fend for themselves without a a safety net having never been adopted.
+A staggering 30% of the homeless population are youth who have exited foster care.
+At age 18 (or 21), foster youth “age-out” of the system and are forced to fend for themselves without a a safety net and having never been adopted.
 The odds are stacked against them.
-There are up to 35,000 young people, each year, exiting the system and faced with homelessness, or when they get an apartment are without the means to make it a home.
-Many have children of their own.
+There are between 20,000 – 35,000 youth exiting the system each year and faced with homelessness, or when they get an apartment are without the means to make it a home.
+Seven out of ten young women have children of their own.

 ASOH transforms the lives of at-risk foster youth who “age out” of the system by creating their first ever homes utilizing new, donated furniture and the loving-kindness of volunteers.
-Every weekend, volunteers gather to turn empty spaces into beautiful, inspiring homes within only 90 minutes.
-Forever changing these young peoples lives.
+Creating up to 3 homes per week, volunteers gather to turn empty spaces into beautiful, inspiring homes in under 2 hours, forever changing these young peoples lives.

 Resourceful former foster youth may secure Section 8 or other subsidized housing but with no support system to help them set up their first homes, their apartments are empty.
 They sleep, eat and study on bare floors.
 They store their belongings in plastic bags.
 Eliminating the financial impossibility of furnishing one’s home and creating an uncluttered, organized, and serene home environment has proven to significantly improve the productivity of an employee and student and increase crucial cognitive skills necessary for success.

-Creating up to 3 homes per week, ASOH’s mission is to create a physical home that is the embodiment of the dreams and unique personality of each youth served to transform their experience of scarcity to one of comfort and care.
-The ASOH model is led by aged-out foster youth who are recipients of the program and serves as “the village” showing up for foster youth in our society.
-Research shows that the state of one’s “home” affects one’s physical health, cognitive development, and social/ emotional well-being and impacts an individual’s view of themselves and their place in the world.
-By creating a physical home that embodies the personal goals and aspirations of each youth, participants find meaning in their space and reimagine their potential for achievement, happiness and stability.
+ASOH’s mission is to efficiently work with community partners to create a physical home that is the embodiment of the dreams and unique personality of each youth served to transform their experience of scarcity to one of comfort and care.
+Research shows that the state of one’s home affects one’s physical health, cognitive development, and social / emotional well-being and impacts an individual’s view of themselves and their place in the world.
 For more research and facts click here.

 The ASOH model will soon operate in many major cities.